Wednesday, March 12, 2025

 ...and this marker, that lists 1799.

-Both are correct because he actually died in the middle of the night, straddling both centuries!
-I had never gone on this path before, but learned about it (and this fun Daubenton trivia) when I met the Secretary of the Amis du Museums.
-He happened to be in his office on a day when it's usually closed, but I happened to be peering at a sign on the door, trying to read it.
-He opened the door, we started chatting, and quickly realized we had a shared geekdom for all things JdP.
+Both are correct because he actually died in the middle of the night on December 31st! -- straddling both centuries!
+I had never gone on this path before, but learned about it (and this fun Daubenton trivia) when I met Norbert, the Secretary of the Amis du Museums.
+He happened to be in his office on a day when it's usually closed.
+I happened to be peering at a sign on the door, trying to read it.
+He opened the door, we started chatting, and quickly realized we shared a geekdom for all things JdP.
 He knew some amazing stories about the grounds.
 He inspired me to make my first-ever hike through the Labyrinth.
 I became a member of the Friends of the Museum.
 It was a win-win encounter.

-I did make it all the way to the top the path, where you'll find the oldest metal monument in Paris.
+I did make it all the way to the top of the Labyrinth path, where you'll find the oldest metal monument in Paris.
 The view from there is mostly treetops.

 This trip to Paris was my first using a translation app.
 What a modern miracle.
 So many mysteries unlocked!